 March 16, 2005 - Blake is acquitted of murder and one count of solicitation of murder.
 The second solicitation count is dismissed by the judge after the jury deadlocked.

-November 18, 2005 - Blake is found liable in the wrongful death civil trial brought by the children of his slain wife, Bonny Lee Bakley, and is ordered to pay $30 million in damages to her family.
+November 18, 2005 - Blake is found liable in the wrongful death civil trial brought by Bonny Lee Bakley's children, and is ordered to pay $30 million in damages to her family.

 February 2006 - Files bankruptcy.